Diane Lemieux

-Diane Lemieux (born September 22, 1961) is a politician, feminist and Quebec administrator.
+Diane Lemieux (born September 22, 1961) is a Canadian politician and administrator who serves as the president and chief executive officer of the Commission de la construction du Québec.

 Her early activist experiences involved advocating for women's rights, first for sexual assault victims, then in her role as president of the Conseil du statut de la femme (1996-1998).
 Following that, she was a member of the Assemblée nationale du Québec (National Assembly of Quebec) (1998-2007) for nearly 10 years, under the governments of Lucien Bouchard and Bernard Landry.

 She left political life for a brief stint in the private sector.
 After a year with Vision Globale, she returned to public service as the director of the Office of the Mayor and president of the executive committee of the city of Montreal.

 In 2011, she stepped down from this position and became the president and chief executive officer of the Commission de la construction du Québec (CCQ).

 Biography

 After graduating from the Faculty of Law of the Université de Sherbrooke in 1983, she began her professional life, first through a social commitment to women's issues, with a particular focus on sexual assault victims.
 From 1986 to 1996, she was the coordinator and spokesperson for the Centres d’aide et de lutte contre les aggressions à caractère sexuel (CALACS) (Quebec Coalition of Sexual Assault Centres).

 She was the chairperson of the Sexual Assault Task Force from 1994 to 1995 and instigated a large research project on the legal treatment reserved for sexually assaulted women.
 She received Quebec's Prix de la justice award in 1991 for this research.

 In 1996, she became the youngest woman to chair Conseil du statut de la femme.
 She held this position until 1998, when she was elected in the Montreal riding of Bourget for the Parti Québécois.
 She was reelected in 2003 and 2007.

 Diane Lemieux was a member of the Assemblée nationale du Québec (National Assembly of Quebec) for nearly 10 years.
 First, under Lucien Bouchard's government, she was the minister of state for Labour and Employment from 1998 to 2001.
 Under Bernard Landry, she held the position of minister of state for Culture and Communications from 2001 to 2003.
 During this mandate, she asked the National Assembly to adopt Bill 104, an Act to amend the Charter of the French Language.